-The skin of sheep, ewes or lambs, cleaned, polished, stretched, and dried to make a material which can be written on, and also used to make drums and for bookbinding.
-Invented in the 2nd century BC as a substitute for papyrus, it was widely used for manuscripts until superceded by paper in the 15th century, except for legal documents.
+Parchment is the skin of sheep, ewes or lambs, cleaned, polished, stretched, and dried to make a material which can be written on, and also used to make drums and for bookbinding.
+Invented in the second century BC as a substitute for papyrus, it was widely used for manuscripts until superceded by paper in the fifteenth century, except for legal documents.
 Velum is fine-quality parchment made from lamb, kid, or calf skin.
 Both terms are now applied to high-quality paper.
 Vegetable parchment is paper immersed briefly in sulfuric acid and so made strong and parchment-like.